-The Tarteist Double Take scored an equal amount of points as our winner when it came to staying power, barely budging even on our testers of the oily-eyelid variety.
+The Tarteist Double Take equaled our winner when it came to staying power, barely budging even on our testers of the oily-eyelid variety.
 It resisted transferring and smudged only slightly after an intense workout.
 The Tarteist fell just a tad short in the smoothness category — if you have sensitive eyelids, you might find that with too much pressure, the stiff tip can feel like it’s dragging across your lid, so we would recommend it with the caveat that less pressure is more.

 Also, can we take a quick moment to mention that the weighty pen just feels so…fancy?
 While we didn’t take packaging design into consideration based on mere aesthetics, we did appreciate it.
 The product is vegan and cruelty-free, and is available in matte black and brown, a fun metallic-finish black and a mini version of the matte black.